ngostream/peer/README.md

 # Peer - Visual Accountability

-A real-time focus monitoring system that tracks your posture and attention during work sessions.
+Real-time focus monitoring that tracks your posture and attention during work sessions.
+Uses computer vision to detect distractions and keeps you accountable with a clean dashboard.

 ## Features

 - Real-time focus score tracking
-- Posture-based distraction detection
+- AI-powered distraction detection (phones, posture)
+- Session history with sparklines showing focus patterns over time
+- Wall of shame screenshots captured when you get distracted
+- Expandable session details to review individual distraction events
+- Posture calibration to set your baseline
+- Peer connections and social accountability
-- Clean, modern dashboard UI
+- Modern dashboard UI with live camera feed
-- Instant demo mode (no setup required)

 ## Quick Start